< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Smart cards were introduced in Europe in the 1990s, but they didn't start to catch on in the USA for over 20 years, due to the inertia of the old insecure magstrip charge-card technology.
 Along with smart cards, the ubiquitous smartphone now offers biometric ID, including thumbprint or face recognition; smartphones are built with security hardware to make faking more difficult, with an individual smartphone being as uniquely identifiable as a FIDO key.
 Not incidentally, a smartphone will also require a password or the like for access, with such "multi-factor authentication" improving security.

-For online purchases, users still have to submit charge-card numbers that can be copied, but that issue has been addressed to a degree by screening software -- these days boosted by AI technology -- that can identify anomalous use of a charge-card number and alert the user, usually by email, to provide a temporary authentication code.
+For online purchases, users still have to submit charge-card numbers that can be copied, but that issue has been addressed to a degree by screening software -- these days boosted by AI technology -- that can identify anomalous use of a charge-card number and alert the user, by email or text message, to provide a temporary authentication code.
 The problem of charge-card ripoffs persists, but it isn't as troublesome as it was.

 BACK_TO_TOP